This post may contain affiliate links. You can view our affiliate disclosure here.

 So, how does the MAVRIK fairway wood actually perform?
 Is it worthy replacement to the Rogue from a couple of seasons ago?

 Read on to find out what you need to know to make an informed purchase.

 What are the reviews like?

-Although the standard MAVRIK fairway wood is new and there aren’t many reviews out yet, it has been rated very positively overall by professional critics and consumers.
+The standard MAVRIK fairway wood has been rated positively overall by professional critics and consumers.

 In particular, the MAVRIK is praised for its low spin, great launch, and long carry.
-It currently has a 5/5 (100% recommended) rating on the official Callaway website.
+With that said, some people have gotten poor performance out of it for whatever reason.